The Keychain Problem: On Minimizing the Opportunity Cost of Uncertainty: Keychain Problems with Optimizable Chain Orders

+A key insight from our proof is that the tasks of selecting the order of the keychains and selecting which key to play on each keychain can be decoupled.
+Suppose the locksmith is constrained to play a fixed \textit{key selection} that a unique $k_c$ to each keychain $c$, regardless of the order.
+For any ordering of the keychains and any key $k$, at least half of the occurrences of $k$ must appear before or after the key is played according to to the key selection function.
+So, the combined reward of any ordering and its reverse serves as an upper bound for the best ordering for any key selection function, implying that one of the two at least half the value of the optimal ordering for this fixed key selection function.
+Finally, the optimal policy can be mapped to such a key selection function, completing the argument.
+The detailed proof is in Appendix \ref{sec:app_order_approx}.

-We note that our best-of-two approximation algorithm is strikingly similar to the folklore best-of-two (1/2)-approximation of Maximum Acyclic Subgraph (MAS), in which any ordering or its reverse is a (1/2)-approximation of the optimal solution.
+Our best-of-two approximation algorithm is strikingly similar to the folklore best-of-two (1/2)-approximation of Maximum Acyclic Subgraph (MAS), in which any ordering or its reverse is a (1/2)-approximation of the optimal solution.
 These similarities suggest a deeper connection to MAS, but finding an approximation preserving hardness reduction, if one exists, is a challenging problem that we leave to future work.
 Despite their similarities, the Keychain Order Selection setting includes an additional constraint that played keys must exist on the current keychain.
 This constraint is difficult to encode in the objective of MAS and prevents a straightforward application of the known hardness of approximation results for MAS \cite{guruswami2008beating, bhangale2019ug}.
 Further discussion of the constraint is presented in \Cref{subsec:order_opendirections}.